 Who doesn’t love to spoil their dog?
-These crunchy, blueberry dog treats made with peanut butter and oats will become your dog’s new favorite cookie!
+These Crunchy Homemade Dog Treats are made with blueberries, peanut butter, and oats and will become your dog’s new favorite cookie!

-I made these dog biscuits on a whim.
+I made these homemade dog biscuits on a whim.
 I was cleaning out the freezer to load up on fresh berries and found a bag of blueberries from last year.
+They seemed a touch freezer burnt, so we didn’t really want to eat them.

-Our dog, Melly, loves this one kind of crunchy blueberry treat that is hard to find, so I thought it might be fun to make her some.
+Our dog, Melly, loves this one kind of crunchy blueberry dog treat that is hard to find, so I thought it might be fun to make her some.
 She LOVES them.
 (They smell so good that we actually tasted them.
-They taste pretty good but are kind of dry and crumbly, like a Milk Bone treat.)
+They taste okay to me but are kind of bland – they are also dry and crumbly, like a Milk Bone treat.
+Some people who have made these told me that their toddlers really like them.)

 Table of Contents